wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 As of October 2024, these are my Playnite statistics for paid games owned across all PC launchers:

 ![image](gamelibrarystats.png)

+I also have an install of ExoDos and ExoWin31 on my media PC, which allows me to play any game ever released on DOS and Windows 3.1.

 ## Living Room TV Setup